ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-scenarios/aws-linux-vm.markdown

-# Setup Scenarios : AWS Linux VM
+# Installation : Setup Scenarios : AWS Linux VM

 In this walkthrough we will setup RavenDB on an AWS EC2 t2.micro virtual machine.